-The bill amends the Code of West Virginia to enhance the governance structure of institutional boards of governors, particularly focusing on West Virginia University and West Virginia State University.
-Key changes include increasing the number of lay members on the West Virginia University Board of Governors from 12 to 15, and specifying that one member must have a background in agriculture, forestry, or related sciences.
+The bill amends the Code of West Virginia to enhance the governance structure of institutional boards of governors, particularly at West Virginia University (WVU) and West Virginia State University (WVSU).
+Key changes include increasing the number of lay members on the WVU Board of Governors from 12 to 15, and requiring that one member from each board have a background in agriculture, forestry, or related sciences.
 Additionally, the bill clarifies that elected faculty, student, and classified or non-classified employees will serve as nonvoting advisory members.
-It also mandates that the Governor consider the needs of the state and its citizens when making appointments to these boards.
+It also mandates that the Governor consider the needs of West Virginia and its citizens when making appointments to these boards.

 Committee Substitute: 18B-2A-1, 18B-2A-2